 - Collaboration from educators on resolving behavior issues and proactively supporting students’ social and emotional development

 Families are also far more likely to partner with schools when the school’s norms, values, and cultural representations reflect their own experiences.
 It’s important for schools to foster a culturally responsive and welcoming school environment in order to authentically engage families as partners in promoting students’ SEL.

 Again and again, we heard that parents want their children’s schools to be joyful places that prioritize both social-emotional and academic development–understanding that these are intimately related to one another.
 They also want more entryways to engage in their children’s education.

 School-family partnerships are powerful for students, educators and families, and we heard a clear call to create the conditions at all layers of our school systems necessary for these partnerships to thrive.
 We are grateful to the families who joined these roundtables for their heartfelt insights and willingness to collaborate.

-Thank you to The Bernard & Sandra Otterman Foundation for their generous support of this work.
+Thank you to The Bernard & Sandra Otterman Foundation and The Allstate Foundation for their generous support of this work.